MicrosoftDocs/PowerShell-Docs/contributing/6-UPDATING-REFERENCE.md

 Get-Command
 ```

-This command gets the Windows PowerShell cmdlets, functions, and aliases that are installed on the
+This command gets the  PowerShell cmdlets, functions, and aliases that are installed on the
 computer.

 ### Example 2: Get commands in the current session